tizianocitro/mattermost/README.md

 # Mattermost
-A repository for getting started with plugin development for Mattermost.
+A repository for plugin development in Mattermost.